benko/amq-openshift/README.md

 $ oc create -f amq-svc-account.json
 ```

-* Edit and create deployment configurations for the two brokers:
+### Edit and create the two brokers:

+Edit the deployment configurations in amq-incoming.json and amq-outgoing.json.

 * option 1: use DNS for resolving service endpoints
     (replace "`<project-name>`" with the actual project name)

 ```json